-Hi I’m Kacey and I was born in Honolulu Hawaii to my Very Nordic mother and my Very Filipino father.
+Hi, I’m Kacey and I was born in Honolulu Hawaii to my Very Nordic mother and my Very Filipino father.
 At 6 my family moved to Seattle and closer to my Nordic grandparents.
-My grandmothers couldn’t be anymore different from each other especially when it came to the kitchen.
+My grandmothers couldn’t be any more different from each other especially when it came to the kitchen.
 Marnie (my mother’s mother) was very much the stereotype of a 60’s housewife.
-She was a SAHM of 5 and very intrigued by ready to eat dinners and casseroles which all of course all had cream of mushroom soup, but it was her cookies that made her famous.
+She was a SAHM of 5 and very intrigued by ready to eat dinners and casseroles which all, of course, all had cream of mushroom soup, but it was her cookies that made her famous.
 Her cookies were a mix of her Swedish family recipes and her husband’s (Boppie) Norwegian family cookies.
-My Filipino grandmother (June) and step grandpa (Cylde) live right in the center of the island of Oahu, together they grew as much as they could on their tiny 1/4 of an acre home that is in a housing community.
-Together they had 2 different mango trees, a banana orchard, multiple citrus trees, a good sized vegetable garden as well as a cherimoya tree and and lots of ginger.
+My Filipino grandmother (June) and step-grandpa (Cylde) live right in the center of the island of Oahu, together they grew as much as they could on their tiny 1/4 of an acre home that is in a housing community.
+Together they had 2 different mango trees, a banana orchard, multiple citrus trees, a good-sized vegetable garden as well as a cherimoya tree and lots of ginger.
 My grandma would cook everything from scratch and everything was Filipino.
 With my dad (Sevy) growing up with that, you’d think something would have rubbed off on him but in the kitchen, but he couldn’t have fallen farther from the tree.
-He’s specialties were canned pork and beans with hot dogs over rice or canned chili with hot dogs and rice.
-My mom (Hollie) on the other hand is a good cook she would never use a recipe and use my dad and I as her own personal guinea pigs.
+His specialties were canned pork and beans with hot dogs over rice or canned chili with hot dogs and rice.
+My mom (Hollie) on the other hand is a good cook she would never use a recipe and use my dad and me as her own personal guinea pigs.
 Most of the time it was good but when she would flop she would flop.
 Her breakfast pasta is what nightmares are made of.